uon-nuget/ExpressiveAnnotations/README.md

 ##### <a id="client---side-validation-doesnt-work-how-to-troubleshoot-it">Client-side validation doesn't work, how to troubleshoot it?</a>

-* Check whether setup is done correctly, as described in the [installation section](#what-about-the-support-of-aspnet-mvc-client-side-validation) of this document.
+* Check whether setup is done correctly, as described in the [usage section](#Usage) of this document.
 * Verify if the HTML code generated by the HTML helpers contains all the `data-val-*` attributes used by EA, with correct names (the same as used in related expressions).
 * Check whether *jquery.validate.js* and *jquery.validate.unobtrusive.js* are not accidentaly loaded twice on the page.
 * Verify if simple `Required` attribute works at client-side - if not, it most likely means your issue is not related to EA script.